compono/idibu-api/UPP/README.md

 <li>overrideRepost - Set to true if parameters from URL have higher priority than repost data (if findJob is set to true)</li>
 <li>allowNewUsers - set to true if you like UPP to create a new idibu user if an unknown email appears in the email field.
 Set true as default.</li>
 </ul>
+<h1>Providing board specific field values</h1><br />
+If you need, you can provide board specific values, that will be included on step2 of the posting process, the page we call PCP.
+To do that, please use the "extrafields" paramter with the following, URL encoded format.

+for text and single select fields please use the following format:

+extrafields=(numeric board id)|(field name)|(field value)

+for multiselect fields:

+extrafields=(numeric board id)|(field name)|(field value 1),(field value 2),

+please mind that in this format value is always closed with a comma, even if you have provided a single value.

+for double select fields:

+extrafields=(numeric board id)|(field name),(parent value)|(child value 1)

+for double multiselect fields:

+extrafields=(numeric board id)|(field name),(parent value)|(child value 1),(child value 2),

+also in this format a comma after each, even single, child value is required.

+<b>work on article pening, more details on this subject soon!</b>

 <h1>Field values</h1><br />
 <b>Category:</b><br /><br />
 2 - Accountancy (Qualified)<br />